droosma/blog/content/post/generative-ai-hello-world/index.md

     end
 ```

-The last step in the ingestion pipeline is to persist the result of all the hard work.
-The most common way to do this is to store the embeddings in a database that supports a vector datatype.
-I have had good experiences with [PostgreSQL](https://www.postgresql.org) and [Redis](https://redis.com/), but there are many other databases that support vector datatype.
-There are also SAAS offerings like [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) that can be used.
-Basically if you are company or open source project building a Database, you will have a item on your backlog to support vector datatype.
-So if the database you are using right now for your other systems does not support it now, it will in the future.
-Like with the Transform step, the choice of database becomes important when you start to scale.
-But if you are just starting out, I would recommend starting with PostgreSQL, it's free, open source, and has a lot of support.
-If you are using a cloud provider, you might want to consider using a SAAS offering.
+Persisting the embeddings typically involves using a database that supports a vector data type.
+Both [PostgreSQL](https://www.postgresql.org) and [Redis](https://redis.com/) have proven to be reliable choices for this purpose, offering robust support for vector data.
+However, the landscape of suitable databases is broad, with many capable of handling vector types.
+SAAS offerings like [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) also provide scalable, managed solutions for storing embeddings.

+For those at the beginning of their RAG implementation journey, PostgreSQL is a highly recommended starting point.
+It's not only free and open-source but also well-supported, making it a solid choice for initial experiments and smaller-scale projects.
+As your needs evolve, especially when scaling up, the choice of database becomes more critical.
+For those operating within cloud environments, considering a SAAS option might be advantageous, offering seamless integration and managed services that can simplify operations.

+In essence, while the choice of database should be informed by your current scale and future growth expectations, starting with PostgreSQL can provide a strong foundation.
+As the database ecosystem continues to evolve, with vector data types becoming more ubiquitous, transitioning or scaling your data storage solution to meet the demands of your RAG system will become an easier process.

 ## Ingestion Code Example